 Individualization is the process of integrating the evil or negative within, for the evil to be accepted and acknowledged, therefore controlled, which ultimately makes us more balanced and stronger.
 This is perhaps where Harry gets his courage from, from the integration of his dark-side.

-MBTI Personality Type
+Harry Potter Personality Type MBTI

-When Harry is faced with which Hogwarts house he will join, he is nudged towards Slytherin, however he pleads to be placed elsewhere.
+When Harry is faced with which Hogwarts house he will join, he is nudged towards Slytherin.
+However, he pleads to be placed elsewhere.
 Slytherin is the house of high status, yet he rejects it, this suggest his priorities are not with attaining social status, which tilts him towards being an introvert.

-Sensing Perceivers are also adventure seekers, however his introverted side makes him less impulsive and thrill seeking, it always keeps him slightly reserved and low key.
+Sensing Perceivers are also adventure seekers, but his introverted side makes him less impulsive and thrill seeking, it always keeps him slightly reserved and low key.
 Because he is so reserved, people who know him will often be surprised when his adventure seeking and brave character traits are expressed.

 Harry is also a very moral character, he has a strong impulse to do the right thing, and to stand up to bullies, and evil.
 Having ethics and a strong moral code is more common with and associated with feeling types.